stanford-cs248/shading/README.md

 ### Extra Credit

 There are many ways to go farther in this assignment.
 Here are a few ideas... however note that the last two in the list below involve significantly more work than extra credits in past assignments, and they could even be reasonable challenges for final projects.
+Up to 10 points will be awarded at the discretion of the professors and TAs for excellent, high-quality work (the total credits can go up to 110).

 * Implement other BRDFs that are interesting to you.
 Google terms like "physically based shading".